 - Once you learn about what gaps and gains exist, your school can realign its curriculums to addresses the learning that’s been lost.
 This includes academic performance on foundational skills and other softer skills like communication and collaboration that students have lost.

 The practice of curriculum mapping will help build a more resilient school where students can enjoy more consistency and support through each lesson while helping you and your teachers feel more prepared next time a surprise like this happens.
+Our articles on Self Assessment: Am I Ready to Refine My Curriculum Mapping Process or How to Create a Curriculum Map [Infographic] to get started with curriculum mapping.

 The role of lesson planning